 Read More: 20 Best Help Desk Software of 2021

 Add live chat support to your website so that whenever your buyers face any trouble, they can instantly chat and get the issues resolved.
-73% of customers find live chat to be the most satisfying way of communicating with a business.
-Besides, 63% of consumers are more likely to return to a website that offers live chat.
+But what happens when your team is not available to take chats?

 4. Record and Reflect

-Most customers prefer to call the company for getting their issues resolved.
+Most customers prefer to call the company to get their issues resolved.
 Recording customer calls for future reference or training is one of the top tips for effective customer service.

 Listen to the recorded calls and see if you are addressing the client’s issues the right way.
 Find out the areas of improvement and work on them to strengthen your customer service.